Take One Last Breath: Music video

-The music video premiered on VH1 on August 27, 2010 and on MTV's Headbangers Ball on August 24, 2010.
+The music video premiered on MuchMusic on June 30, 2010, following their appearance on disBand.
+The video also aired on VH1 on August 27, and MTV's Headbangers Ball on August 24.

 The music video for the song was directed by Davin Black of 235films, and is a performance-only style music video.
 It primarily features the band performing either on the ground, or on higher platforms with their instruments.
 A behind-the-scenes video was posted to Abandon All Ships' YouTube page on July 5, 2010, showing a dispute about lasers that were apparently supposed to be in the video.